Connect with others who understand.

 • Low blood pressure

-According to Cleveland Clinic, too much androgen can cause problems with how children grow and develop, including:
+High androgen levels can cause problems with how children grow and develop, including:

 • Early puberty